AdguardTeam/AdguardKnowledgeBase/01.general/06.userscripts/docs.en.md

 ## Introduction

 First, let's get it clear.
 What is a userscript?
 Userscripts (we also call them 'extensions' sometimes) de-facto are mini-programs written in Javascript.
 They modify or extend functionality of one or more websites.
-Many AdGuard users must be already familiar with such userscripts as AdGuard Assistant, PopupBlocker and AdGuard Extra.
+Many AdGuard users must be already familiar with such userscripts as AdGuard Assistant, PopupBlocker, AdGuard Extra and Web of Trust.

 <a name="products"></a>

 ### Supported apps

-Currently, custom scripts are supported in: AdGuard for Windows, AdGuard for Android and AdGuard for Mac (Mac version does not yet allow you to add your own custom scripts).
+AdGuard can significantly broaden website functionality working as a user script manager.
+You can add your custom scripts or manage existing ones in our three products: AdGuard for Windows, AdGuard for Android and AdGuard for Mac.

 <a name="scripts"></a>